Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement: A Game-Theoretic Model of SE-MEV

 \paragraph{Valuations.} If evasion succeeds, the issuer incurs an expected regulatory loss $\Psi>0$, so $\Psi$ is $I$'s valuation for winning (freeze).
 The evader values winning by $V$.

 \begin{assumption}[Strong regulatory penalties] $\Psi\geq2V$. \end{assumption}

-This bound is conservative: under IEEPA, the statutory civil penalty cap is the greater of a fixed amount or \emph{twice the transaction value}.\footnote{50 U.S.C.\ \S1705; 31 C.F.R.\ \S560.701(a)(2) (inflation-adjusted to \$377{,}700 as of 2025).
-Criminal fines under 18 U.S.C.\ \S3571 are likewise capped at twice the pecuniary gain or loss.
-Because the GENIUS Act designates stablecoin issuers as financial institutions under the Bank Secrecy Act, IEEPA penalties apply directly.
-The Act further mandates that issuers maintain the technical capability to freeze or burn tokens upon lawful order~\cite{genius2025}, so a failed freeze is itself a sanctionable act.
-Reputational costs, license-revocation risk, and potential compounding across multiple violations push the effective~$\Psi$ well above~$2V$.}
+This bound is conservative: under IEEPA, the statutory civil penalty cap is the greater of a fixed amount or \emph{twice the transaction value}. \footnote{Civil penalties under 50 U.S.C.\ \S1705 and 31 C.F.R.\ \S560.701(a)(2) reach \$377{,}700 (2025), with criminal fines under 18 U.S.C.\ \S3571 capped at twice the gain or loss.
+The GENIUS Act~\cite{genius-act-2025} classifies stablecoin issuers as Bank Secrecy Act financial institutions, triggering direct IEEPA liability, and mandates technical freeze/burn capability, making a failed freeze independently sanctionable.
+Reputational harm, license-revocation risk, and compounding violations drive effective~$\Psi$ well above~$2V$.}

-\paragraph{Technology and costs.} After an off-chain trigger, each player $k\in\{I,B\}$ decides whether to participate (paying a fixed cost $C_k\ge 0$) and, conditional on entry, chooses an expenditure $b_k\ge 0$ via gas/tips and private MEV side payments.
+\paragraph{Technology and costs.} After an off-chain trigger, each player $k\in\{I,E\}$ decides whether to participate (paying a fixed cost $C_k\ge 0$) and, conditional on entry, chooses an expenditure $b_k\ge 0$ via gas/tips and private MEV side payments.

-\begin{assumption}[Competitive MEV access] $I$ and $B$ can route $Tx_I$ and $Tx_B$ to an overlapping, economically meaningful set of proposers (directly or via builders/relays); neither has an exclusive channel. \end{assumption}
+\begin{assumption}[Competitive MEV access] $I$ and $E$ can route $Tx_I$ and $Tx_E$ to an overlapping, economically meaningful set of proposers (directly or via builders); neither has an exclusive channel. \end{assumption}